Kylie Jenner Has a Girls' Night Out With Sisters and Jordyn Woods

 Pregnant sister Khloe Kardashian, who is in Cleveland with boyfriend Tristan Thompson, appeared to feel a little left out, writing, "Realest of the real ones" and "FOMO AF."

 TMZ reported that Khloe's ex-husband, Lamar Odom, was at Mr. Chow at the same time and left about 15 minutes after the women arrived, posting video of him in a vehicle.
 The outlet quoted sources at the restaurant as saying Lamar walked up to their table and that they had a friendly chat.
-TMZ also said Travis Scott, father of his and Kylie's 7-week daughter Stormi Webster, showed up a little later to join the women.
 TMZ also said Travis Scott, father of his and Kylie's 7-week daughter Stormi Webster, showed up a little later to join the women and posted video of the parents walking to the car together.